Mandalay Bay’s Shark Reef Aquarium has over 2,000 total animals on display which is made up of 100 different species.

 Shark Reef Aquarium Price

-Shark Reef Aquarium pricing when purchasing directly with the venue is $20 for an adult, $18 for seniors over 65 years old, $15 for children aged 5 – 12, and free for children under 4 years old.
+Shark Reef Aquarium pricing at the attraction is $29 for an adult, $27 for seniors over 65 years old, $24 for children aged 5 – 12, and free for children under 4 years old.

 If opting to add on the Undersea VR Experience, Shark Reef Aquarium pricing increases to $29 for adults, $27 for seniors 65+, $24 for children aged 5 – 12, and free for children under 4 years old.